alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 | 2      | Suite Offer              | 12                      |
 | 1      | Min 5 nights             | 4                       |

 From the table above we can see which gender booked the most reservations for each available booking rate.
-However, this only doesn't give us much insights into the behavioural patterns of the genders themselves, given that the booking volumes might differ substatially.
+However, this doesn't give us much insight into the behavioral patterns of the genders themselves, given that the booking volumes might differ substantially.
 To gain a better understanding of booking rate preferences by gender, let's look at each one individually and how the distribution of choice looks.

-#### **Gender 0:**
+#### Gender 0:
 | Gender | Booking Rate             | Number of Reservations | Relative % of Reservations |
 |--------|--------------------------|-------------------------|-----------------------------|
 | 0      | Early - 60 days          | 419                     | 49.53%                      |